bazelbuild/bazel/ESOF-docs/REPORT.md

 ## Software Process ##

 The software process used in Bazel project is "Incremental development and delivery".
 After a brief conversation with the contributors of this project, they stated that the [Bazaar model] (https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) is a good description of the software process used, and that usually falls under the Agile methodology category.
 They also claimed that Google uses OKRs for planning and expressing what the company, a team and each individual engineer wants to focus on in the next quarter.
-We can find a good presentation about this process on the [Google Ventures] (http://www.gv.com/lib/how-google-sets-goals-objectives-and-key-results-okrs) website.
+A good presentation about this process can be found on the [Google Ventures] (http://www.gv.com/lib/how-google-sets-goals-objectives-and-key-results-okrs) website.
 Incremental development and delevery process constructs the system in increments and evaluates each increment before proceeding to the development of the next increment.

 ## Comment about Software Process used ##

+This process seems to be the more adequate and reliable to fullfil a project of this dimension.
+Since the number of contibutors is significalty high and the size of Google is large enough, some of the problems listed below are surpassed.

 Benefits:
 * The cost of accommodating changing customer requirements is reduced.
-* Less documentation to change
+* Less documentation to change.
-* Unstable requirements can be left for later stages of development
+* Unstable requirements can be left for later stages of development.
-* More frequent and early customer feedback
+* More frequent and early customer feedback.
 * Customer value can be delivered with each increment so system functionality is available earlier.
 * Early increments act as a prototype to help elicit requirements for later increments.
-* Lower risk of overall project failure.
+* Low risk of overall project failure.
 * The highest priority system services tend to receive the most testing.

 Problems:
 * System structure tends to degrade as new increments are added.
 * Unless time and money is spent on refactoring to improve the software, regular change tends to corrupt its structure.
 Incorporating further software changes becomes increasingly difficult and costly.
 * It can be hard to identify upfront common facilities that are needed by all increments, so level of reuse may be suboptimal.
-* Incremental delivery may not be possible for replacement systems as increments have less functionality than the system being replaced.
 * The nature of incremental development of the specification together with the software may be not be adequate for establishing a development contract at the begin.